P-Toluenesulfonic acid

 As with other aryl sulfonic acids, TsOH is a strong organic acid.
 It is about one million times stronger than benzoic acid.
 It is one of the few strong acids that is solid and therefore is conveniently weighed and stored.

 Preparation and uses

 TsOH is prepared on an industrial scale by the sulfonation of toluene.
 Common impurities include benzenesulfonic acid and sulfuric acid.
-TsOH monohydrate contains an amount of water.
-To estimate the total moisture present as impurity, the Karl Fischer method is used.
+TsOH is most often supplied as the monohydrate, and it may be necessary to remove the complexed water before use.
 Impurities can be removed by recrystallization from its concentrated aqueous solution followed by azeotropic drying with toluene.

 TsOH finds use in organic synthesis as an "organic-soluble" strong acid.
 Examples of uses include: